-Fish Protection Info Center — Electric Power Research Institute
+Support for Fish Protection and Thermal Discharge Program — Electric Power Research Institute

-Tetra Tech has developed a website, the Fish Protection Info Center, to assist the Electric Power Research Institute (EPRI) in providing its membership with information, analytical tools, innovative mitigation technologies, and expert services to help environmental and power plant managers effectively manage water resources and protect aquatic communities in accordance with section 316(b) of the Clean Water Act.
-The website contains comprehensive information on Clean Water Act Section 316(b), including an overview and history of 316(b) regulations, state activities in this area, a summary of fish protection technologies, and links to references both published by EPRI and in the peer literature.
+Tetra Tech developed a web-based knowledge center, the Fish Protection Info Center, to assist EPRI in providing its membership with information on analytical tools, innovative mitigation technologies, and expert services to help environmental and power plant managers effectively manage water resources and protect aquatic communities in accordance with CWA section 316(b).
+The website contains comprehensive information on CWA Section 316(b), including an overview and history of 316(b) regulations, state activities, a summary of fish protection technologies, and links to references.